-- When we say "you" we mean the person who is answering the question (most of the time, a parent). - When we say "family member" we mean the person who is getting services from the state.
+- When we say "you" we mean the person who is answering the question (most of the time, a parent). - When we say "child" we mean the child who is getting services from the state.

-If it's hard for your family member to do things in the community, is it because of transportation?
+If it's hard for your child to do things in the community, is it because of transportation?

-NCI tells us 2 out of every 10 people said not having enough transportation makes it hard for their family member to do things in the community.

-If it's hard for your family member to do things in the community, is it because of the cost?
+NCI tells us 1 out of every 10 people said not having enough transportation makes it hard for their child to do things in the community.
+If it's hard for your child to do things in the community, is it because of the cost?

-NCI tells us 2 out of every 10 people said cost makes it hard for their family member to do things in the community.

-If it's hard for your family member to do things in the community, is it because of there are not enough support staff?
+NCI tells us 2 out of every 10 people said cost makes it hard for their child to do things in the community.
+If it's hard for your child to do things in the community, is it because of there are not enough support staff?

-NCI tells us 2 out of every 10 people said not having enough support staff makes it hard for their family member to do things in the community.

-If it's hard for your family member to do things in the community, is it because of stigma (other people acting badly or negatively toward your family member)?
+NCI tells us 2 out of every 10 people said not having enough support staff makes it hard for their child to do things in the community.
+If it's hard for your child to do things in the community, is it because of stigma (other people acting badly or negatively toward your family member)?

-NCI tells us 1 out of every 10 people said stigma makes it hard for their family member to do things in the community.

-Are there other things that make it hard for your family member do things in the community?
+NCI tells us 3 out of every 10 people said stigma makes it hard for their child to do things in the community.
+Are there other things that make it hard for your child do things in the community?

-NCI tells us 3 out of every 10 people said there are other things that make it hard for their family member to do things in the community.
+NCI tells us 4 out of every 10 people said there are other things that make it hard for their child to do things in the community.